Naxyoh/naxyoh.github.io/_posts/2020-06-09-what-it-means-to-be-a-developer.md

 __Be a 5 year-old child__

 It is not obvious to you ?
-Let me explain : when you are child you have this hability to question everything, you want to know the whys and the hows of everything around you.
+Let me explain : when you are child you have this ability to question everything, you want to know the whys and the hows of everything around you.
 You want to have the same kind of mindset when doing a technological watch.